OpenDataArena/OpenDataArena-Tool/README.md

 Then, you can start to use the tools in ODA:
 * To score your own dataset, please refer to [Data Scoring](./data_scorer) for more details.
 * To train the models on the datasets in ODA, please refer to [Model Training](./model_train) for more details.
-* To evaluate the models on the benchmarks in ODA, please refer to [Benchmark Evaluation](./model_eval) for more details.
+* To evaluate the LLM models on the language benchmarks in ODA, please refer to [LLM Benchmark Evaluation](./model_eval) for more details.
+* To evaluate the VLM models on the mutlimodal benchmarks in ODA, please refer to [VLM Benchmark Evaluation](./VLM_eval) for more details.

 ## Contributors
 We thank to these outstanding researchers and developers for their contributions to OpenDataArena project.
 Welcome to collaborate and contribute to the project!